AndreasFaust/react-raster/README.md

   // Default: ''
   hasChildBoxes
   // Boolean.
 Tell react-raster that you have child-Boxes inside this Grid- or Box-Component.
-  // See the topic "Grouping Boxes with custom components" for more information.
+  // See the topic "Group Boxes inside custom components" for more information.
 If the Boxes are nested inside other components react-raster does not know, that you are sitll using its grid.
   // Default: undefined
 />
 ```